kwcckw/pixel_map/README.md

 2. Folder 'transformed_images'containing the coloured template images in different angles

-3. 'compute_mapping_images.py' is the definition file which use 1 input image an doutput 16 output images in different angles
+3. 'compute_mapping_images.py' is the definition file which use 1 input image and output 16 output images in different angles

 4. 'example_usage.py' is the example file on how to use the 'compute_mapping_images.py'